capsulajs/environment-registry/README.md

 }
 ```

-  - Getting the already registered environments (**environments$** method) is possible in every configurationProvider;
+-   Getting the already registered environments (**environments$** method) is possible with every configurationProvider;
 -   Registering new environments (**register** method) is possible with the following configurationProviders: "localStorage", "scalecube".

 This service will be able to be called by a CI-CD pipeline in order to keep at
 disposal each version of projects/services automatically after pushing